Charge-Ordered States and the Phase Diagram of the Extended Hubbard Model on the Bethe lattice: Finite-temperature results

+For $U>0D$, the COM phase appears at the ground state, but there is no well-defined COM-COI phase transition at finite temperatures.
+Some reminiscence of the transition are visible in the behavior of thermally-excited charge carrier concentration $c$ near the $T=0$ boundary (see also discussion at the end of the section).
 The increase of $U$ reduces the temperatures in which the CO phase can occur.
 It follows from the fact that the maximum $T_\text{c}$ is at $\bar\mu=0D$ and depends solely on the difference $(zV-\frac{U}{2})$, as discussed above.
 The short dashed lines in Fig. \ref{fig:finT}b show the evolution of the phase diagram as the $(zV - \frac{U}{2})$ stays constant while both $zV$ and $U$ increase.
-The discontinuous CO-NO transition quickly disappears, and the whole region of CO phases becomes elongated along the $\bar\mu$ axis.
+The discontinuous CO-NO transition quickly disappears, and the whole region of the CO phases becomes elongated along the $\bar\mu$ axis.

-A noticeable feature of the finite-temperature phase diagram is the reentrant behaviour of the CO phase: for a certain range of the chemical potentials, the CO phase is not stable at the ground state, but becomes stable as the temperature increases, before the increasing entropy contribution eventually destroys it.
+A noticeable feature of the finite-temperature phase diagram is the reentrant behaviour of the CO phase: for a certain range of the chemical potentials, the CO phase is not stable at the ground state, but becomes stable as the temperature increases.
+Counterintuitively, around the entrance into this CO region (when moving from lower to higher $T$), the metallic CO phase has higher entropy, that comes from charge degrees of freedom, than metallic NO phase.
+Nevertheless, with further increase of temperature this situation changes, but the CO phase still stays stable (with the lowest $\Omega$).
+Hence, the reentrance behaviour itself can come from the competition between the electron itineracy ($t$-term) and localization due to the intersite repulsion ($V$-term) that favors the NO phase at the ground state, but the increase of temperature shifts the balance towards the CO phase.
 Such a reentrancy region becomes larger when $zV$ increases (see Fig. \ref{fig:finT}b).
-The competition between the electron itineracy ($t$-term) and localization due to the intersite repulsion ($V$-term) favors the NO phase at the ground state, but the increase of temperature changes the balance towards the CO phase.

-It is clear from the color map plot of the parameter $c$ (eq. (\ref{eq:c})) that the CO phase is rather insulating far from the CO-NO transition.
-Metallic properties is a necessary step towards the transition to the NO phase.
+Note that it is not only specific for the MFA used in this work, but such behavior occurs also for other approaches like the DMFT \cite{PBB1999,TSB2004}, what suggests that it is rather associated with non-local correlations.